ecodynlab/GALUP/Index.md

 (2.)
 Docs

 • Under the “Docs” tab, there is a comprehensive list of the various functions and algorithms available in GEE, along with explanations of their inputs and outputs.
+  • Map.setCenter and Map.addLayer visualize the map in the GEE map tool of an ee.Image or ee.ImageCollection.
-GEE has further explanation and examples of how to use the "Docs" at this [link](https://developers.google.com/earth-engine/guides/getstarted#earth-engine-algorithms).
+• GEE has further explanation and examples of how to use the "Docs" at this [link](https://developers.google.com/earth-engine/guides/getstarted#earth-engine-algorithms).

 (3.)
 Assets